Recognizing good and bad advice will help keep your dog healthy

 While these treatments may give your dog temporary relief, it is seldom mentioned that repeated, excessive ear cleaning puts your dog’s ear at risk for resistant infections, chronic inflammation and pain.
 Some of the writers do not know this and others do not want you to know.

-Dog's ear infections can be treated with the use of natural food, liver detox, optimizing the function of the digestive tract and addressing neck injuries from collars, which are closely related to ear problems.
+Ear infections can be treated with the use of natural food, liver detox, optimizing the function of the digestive tract and addressing neck injuries from dog collars, which are closely related to ear problems.
 However, that advice is far less common and harder to find.

 This example shows that often the wrong advice is the easiest to find and that is why I prepared the following seven step list on making the right medical decision for your dog: